yet-another-static-site-generator/yass/docs/details.md

 project.
 If you enabled the web server in `site.cfg` this will start it at *http://localhost:[port]/* (where *[port]* is port number set in `site.cfg`, by default it is *8888*) to which you can point your web browser to preview the site.
+If you enable it too, after the web server start, the program will open `index.html` page in selected web browser.
 Additionally, the program will be monitoring every *X* seconds (this is set in `site.cfg` file too, default every *5* seconds) your site project directory for changes to files.
 If any file will be changed during server work, it will regenerate it.
 If you add any new file, it will be added to the site output directory.
 If you change any layout file from layouts directory all HTML files which use this layout (directly, not as included) will be updated too.
 If you have enabled creating sitemaps, it will be upgraded or created too if needed, same with file `robots.txt`.
 If you have enabled creating atom feed, it will be upgrade or create `atom.xml` file if needed.
 If you want, you can set this command to terminate on any error occurence, during monitoring the site.
 Additionally, you can customize how directory listing looks, by editing `directory.html` file in layouts directory.
 More informations about available tags, you can find in [AWS API documentation] (https://docs.adacore.com/aws-docs/aws/apiref.html#aws-services-directory).

 ### Limitations